braxtoncuneo/parallel/src/message_passing/broadcasting.md

 ```

 In a shocking turn of events, the program does not segfault or silently overwrite unrelated memory.
-Instead, MPI detects that more characters were sent by the broadcaster that were expected by the recievers, prints out a descriptive error message, then gracefully ends the MPI launch.
+Instead, MPI detects that more characters were sent by the broadcaster that were expected by the receivers, prints out a descriptive error message, then gracefully ends the MPI launch.

 These sorts of error checks are why some people prefer message passing parallelism over shared memory parallelism - it makes debugging simpler.

-Of course, this still leaves the issue of how to recieve the broadcasted input.
+Of course, this still leaves the issue of how to receive the broadcasted input.
-No matter what size we give to `message_buffer`, as long as that size is determined statically, a user could always send more characters than can be accomodated by the provided number of elements.
+No matter what size we give to `message_buffer`, as long as that size is determined statically, a user could always send more characters than can be accommodated by the provided number of elements.

-What if, instead of sending the message first, we sent over the size of the message so that recievers could allocate an appropriately sized buffer?
+What if, instead of sending the message first, we sent over the size of the message so that receivers could allocate an appropriately sized buffer?

 ```cpp